 She started her preparations at Audrey’s salon.
 ‘Give me the works’ was her instruction, and I could hear the bell toll for Peter and his marriage.
 It was the first time that I can remember someone coming out of Audrey’s actually looking different than when she went in.
 Looking good, with armour of make-up and hair mousse in place, Tina sought her quarry.

 Of course Peter was at the Rovers, and of course he noticed.
-He tried to keep his emotional distance – have a good time, shouldn’t let that go to waste – but he didn’t have the sense to keep his physical distance.
+He tried to keep his emotional distance – have a good time, shouldn’t let that go to waste.
+But he didn’t have the sense to keep his physical distance.
 He had to go out back for a smoke.
 How many times had he chased Tina out to that same patio when she was putting garbage out or getting cases of whatever?
-If he had been thinking strategically, he’d have gone out the front door to the sidewalk for his smoke – somewhere public, somewhere even Tina wouldn’t risk standing very close to him, kissing him, telling him she’d be home alone all night.
+Had he been thinking strategically, he’d have gone out the front door to the sidewalk for his smoke – somewhere public, somewhere even Tina wouldn’t risk standing very close to him, kissing him, telling him she’d be home alone all night.

 If Carla had been at the Rovers, she would have known something was up with Tina.
 If Tracy had seen Tina and witnessed her interaction with Peter and their mutual disappearance out back, she likely would have detected something amiss.
 But alas, no woman with her radar up was there and paying attention.
-Steve should have known but he, like Peter, fails to see the nuances of female wiliness and is just as likely to fall into the trap.
+Steve should have known.
+But, like Peter, he fails to see the nuances of female wiliness.
+Like Peter, he is just as likely to fall into the trap.